yasmeenmh90-beep/Clerkly/README.md

 - Organizations — every user gets a personal workspace; inviting, accepting, listing, cancelling, resending, removing, and changing roles all tested via real HTTP requests, with owner/admin/member permission checks enforced server-side
 - Organization frontend UI — switcher, Members & Invites page, and accept-invite page, all wired to the real endpoints above and manually tested end to end, including a real invite sent and displayed correctly
 - Task attribution — "created by" and "approved by" shown on tasks, backed by real data, not placeholders
+- Dashboard analytics — AI source breakdown, task status breakdown, and activity-over-time charts, all client-side aggregations of existing data, no additional endpoints required
 - Full audit trail of every task event, including which AI layer handled each analysis
 - 50 automated backend tests passing

 ## Known limitations

-**Amazon Bedrock is currently blocked at the account level** (`ValidationException: Operation not allowed`) — this affects both the Bedrock Playground and API calls, and is not something fixable in code.
-An AWS Support case is open and escalated.
-As a result, every agent currently falls through to its **OpenAI layer**, which handles document analysis and planning with real AI — Bedrock is the intended primary provider and works identically once AWS restores access.
-The deterministic rule-based layer only activates if both AI providers are unavailable.
-The rest of the system — task management, approvals, payments, signatures, and organizations — is unaffected and fully functional.
+**Amazon Bedrock access was blocked at the AWS account level for most of this project's development** (`ValidationException: Operation not allowed`), with an AWS Support case open throughout.
+Every agent ran on its OpenAI fallback layer during that period — real AI analysis the whole time, just not the primary provider.
+By the end of the hackathon, **AWS resolved the restriction and Bedrock access was restored**, with no code changes or redeployment required — the existing three-layer fallback simply began succeeding at its first, primary layer again, exactly as it was designed to.

 ---